NielsRogge/DCGAN-huggingface/README.md

 ## Pushing model to the hub

-You can push your trained generator and discriminator to the hub after training by specifying the `push_to_hub` flag.
+You can push your trained generator to the hub after training by specifying the `push_to_hub` flag.
 Then, you can run the script as follows:

 ```